ConservationInternational/trends.earth/README.md

 latest version of the code.

 #### Installing the latest packaged version

 Download the latest`LDMT`zipfile from here: https://landdegradation.s3.amazonaws.com/Sharing/LDMP.zip.

 Extract `LDMP.zip` to the python plugins folder for your installation of QGIS.
-For example, is your username is "azvol", then this might be 'C:\Users\azvol\.qgis2\python\plugins` if you are using Windows.
+For example, if your username is "azvol", then this might be 'C:\Users\azvol\.qgis2\python\plugins` if you are using Windows.
 If you are using a Mac and your username is "azvol", then this might be `/Users/azvol/.qgis2/python/plugins`.